jcoreNL/spring-4.3-exam-notes/README.md

 ### How is a Principal defined?

 ### What is authentication and authorization?
 Which must come first?
+Authentication is checking who you are.
+Authorization is checking what you can do/see based on who you are.

 ### In which security annotation are you allowed to use SpEL?
+The `@PreAuthorize`, `@PostAuthorize`, `@PreFilter` and `@PostFilter` annotations allows for SpEL arguments.

 ### Does Spring Security support password hashing?
 What is salting?